Fight the flu

 Where to get a flu shot

-When they're available, get your flu shot to keep you and our community safe.
+Get your flu shot early, before flu season starts at the end of October, to keep you and our community safe.
 Visit your doctor or local pharmacy.

 Flu vaccines cannot be given to those who have COVID-19 or think they have COVID-19.